drtangible/free-derry-tumblr-theme/README.md

-Falconeer's first Tumblr theme.
-A typographic cocktail with a splash of color and panache.
+Free Derry - the Tumblr theme.
+A typographic molotov cocktail.

-Supports a limited set of Tumblr post types.

-* Text
-* Photo
-* Link
-* Chat
-* Quote
-* Audio
-* Video
-* Answers